TERMS & CONDITIONS

 AGREEMENT TO TERMS

-These Terms and Conditions ("Terms") constitute a legally binding agreement between Down in Africa Travel Inc., its affiliates, employees and independent contractors ("Down in Africa"), and customer, and anyone for whom customer requests Down in Africa book travel services (together referred to as "CUSTOMER").
+THESE TERMS & CONDITIONS ("Terms") govern the relationship between Down in Africa Travel Inc., its affiliates, employees and independent contractors ("Down in Africa"), and customer, and anyone for whom customer requests Down in Africa book travel services (together referred to as "CUSTOMER").

 1. THE TRAVEL SERVICES